-- (1) A person does not commit an offence against section 67(3)(a) or (4)(a) if- - (a) the person gives the potential claimant, or someone on the potential claimant's behalf, the name, address or telephone number of a particular practitioner or law practice (the information); and - (b) the person, in giving the information, is acting on behalf of a community legal service or industrial organisation; and - (c) the community legal service or industrial organisation approved of the giving of that information by the person. - (2) In this section-
+- A person does not commit an offence against section 67(3)(a) or (4)(a) if- - (a) the person gives the potential claimant, or someone on the potential claimant's behalf, the name, address or telephone number of a particular practitioner or law practice (the information); and community legal service see the Legal Profession Act 2007, schedule 2.

+- (b) the person, in giving the information, is acting on behalf of a community legal service or industrial organisation; and - (c) the community legal service or industrial organisation approved of the giving of that information by the person. - (2) In this section-